Telefonica/toolium/docs/bdd_integration.rst

 - with tables
 - executing another step internally

-In case that a step fails, an exception is thrown, i.e. 'waitrty 3 seconds' step
+In case that a step of dynamic environment fails, an exception is printed on console, i.e. 'waitrty 3 seconds' step.
+When this happens, steps of the affected scenarios for that precondition are not executed (skipped) and, after that, first step defined in those scenarios will be automatically failed because of that precondition exception, in order to properly fail the execution and show the stats.

 Lettuce
 ~~~~~~~